14 minute read

-What kinds of accounts tend not to have their reviews hidden?
-Accounts that tend not to get blocked by the Yelp algorithm often, or at all, often include a few readily visible elements, such as:
+But what kinds of accounts tend not to have their reviews hidden?
+Accounts that tend not to get blocked by the Yelp algorithm often include a few readily visible elements, such as:

 - The account has left at least a few reviews for various businesses.